 A drip irrigation system controlled by an automatic timer is the perfect combination, and provides all the benefits of both.

-Automatic drip watering is an easy DIY project, and it’s budget friendly!
+Setting up an automatic drip watering system outdoors is an easy DIY project, and it’s budget friendly!
 The project is affordable and can be completed in under an hour.

 - Programmable Automatic Watering Timer